Our Board

 • Yonii Bock

-Yonii Bock was raised in Brooklyn and has lived in CT, MD, and AL, as well as in Windham, ME, where she currently resides with her 5-year-old son Oliver.
-Yonii has been a member of Kolot since 1994, when, at the age of four, she and her mother became two of Kolot’s very early “Shabbat regulars.”
-She began talking about becoming Bat Mitzvah at the age of 6.
+Yonii Bock was raised in Brooklyn and has lived in CT, MD, and AL, as well as in Windham, ME, where they currently reside with their 5-year-old son Oliver.
+Yonii has been a member of Kolot since 1994, when, at the age of four, they and their mother became two of Kolot’s very early “Shabbat regulars.”
+They began talking about becoming Bat Mitzvah at the age of 6.
 Over time, Yonii has established meaningful multi-generational relationships and deep friendships with members of the community, clergy, Board members, and staff.
-She has been an active participant in the Member Engagement Committee and the Race Working Group.
-She was instrumental in the start of the Knitting Circle, seeing it as an opportunity for members to connect, regardless of the fact that she cannot knit a stitch!
-As a young single mother and “Lash Artist” raised in our community, she has always brought her diversity of opinion, along with her extraordinary gift of laughter, to our table, reaching and enriching us.
+They have been an active participant in the Member Engagement Committee and the Race Working Group.
+They were instrumental in the start of the Knitting Circle, seeing it as an opportunity for members to connect, regardless of the fact that they themself cannot knit a stitch!
+As a young single parent and “Lash Artist” raised in our community, they have always brought their diversity of opinion, along with their extraordinary gift of laughter, to our table, reaching and enriching us.

 • Sally Charnow